joseph-roitman/pytest-snapshot/README.rst

 --------

 * snapshot testing of strings
-* paths to snapshot files are controlled by the user
+* snapshot testing of collections of strings
+* the user has complete control over the snapshot file paths and contents

 Requirements